reishaleem/exceptional-outliner/server/graphql/README.md

 ### `resolvers`

 The `resolvers` directory includes resolver methods for each API request.
 It is split between functions, just like the services might be.
 These resolvers take the incoming `args` from the request and put them into an actual, typed request, before calling the proper service.
+This directory probably isn't necessary, since all the resolvers are just setting up a request of some sort and then calling a service method, but at the time of making it, I hadn't separated the Queries and Mutations, and after I did, I just kept it.

 ### `typeDefs`